• Home

 For though by this time you ought to be teachers, you need someone to teach you again the first principles of the oracles of God; and you have come to need milk and not solid food.
 For everyone who partakes only of milk is unskilled in the word of righteousness, for he is a babe” (Hebrews 5:12,13 ).

 I will now focus on 6 characteristics belonging to children.
-This I will do as to provoke a self-examination that might be beneficial for all of us.
+I will do this to provoke a self-examination that might be beneficial for all of us.

 Children love toys

-An undeniable treat ascribed to children is their love for entertainment—the same is true about spiritual children.
+An undeniable treat ascribed to children is their love for entertainment—the same is true for spiritual children.
 They love to play and have a great time.
-Therefore you see them in Christian concerts, Christian festivals, Christian picnics, and in all sorts of amusements.
-But when it is time to work they somehow disappear and go in hiding.
+Therefore, you see them in Christian concerts, Christian festivals, Christian picnics, and in all sorts of amusements.
+But when it is time to work, they somehow disappear and go into hiding.
 They are too busy or too far, too tired or too inexperienced, too shy or too weak, and there go the excuses of the toddlers.

 Their world is small